 INSIDER TIP:If you’re looking to save a bit of money on attractions for this adventure, Attractions Ontario has coupons that can help!

-6 Day Northern Ontario Road Trip Itinerary
+Week-Long Northern Ontario Road Trip Itinerary

 Leaving Toronto, it’s a little harder to bypass traffic.
 You can try the Don Valley Parkway, but it’s often as bad as the 401, so taking Yonge St all the way up past Richmond Hill until the 11 may be your best bet and then hop on the 400.
 Check the traffic on Google or Waze before starting your Northern Ontario road trip and plan accordingly.